microsoft/react-native-code-push/README.md

 2. When an update is available, how to present it to the end user?

 The simplest way to do this is to "CodePush-ify" your app's root component.
-To do so, you can choose one of the following three options:
+To do so, you can choose one of the following two options:

 **Option 1: Wrap your root component using the `codePush` decorator function:**